indigotech/onboard-tassyla-lima/README.md

 1. `docker compose up -d`
 1. `npm install`
+1. `npm run compile`
 1. `npm start`

-If you already ran this project once, you can skip the first step listed up here if your containers are already created and running.
-Also, if you have all dependencies updated you can skip the second step.
+If you want to run the project again and you already ran it once in your machine, maybe you can skip some of the steps.
+You can skip the first step if your containers are already created and running.
+Also, if you didn't update `package.json`, you can skip the second step and if you didn't update `index.ts`, you can skip the third one.